Apply content filters to prevent the output of harmful content

 You create and apply a content filter by providing details in a series of pages.

-3. On the Basic information page, provide the following information:
+3. On the Basic information page, provide a suitable name for your content filter

 Content filters are based on restrictions for four categories of potentially harmful content: